emwap/stream-paper/paper.md

 above representation.
 The implementation would keep track of the most recent values from the stream with a sliding window.
-Computing a new result involves inserting a new value at the front of the window and removing an element from the back.
+Computing a new result involves inserting a new value at the front of the window and removing an element from the back of the window.
 The typical functional implementation of a sliding window requires the whole history except the last element to be copied to avoid aliasing problems.
 Copying the history is safe and conceptually simple but performance suffers.
 Even